 It’s no secret that Prague is a paradise for vegans when it comes to eating out.
 Vegans can feast on almost anything their heart desires, including killer vegan desserts.
+But what about vegan groceries in Prague or vegan shoes, vegan clothes, and vegan hygiene products?

-Before I get into all that, here is a bit of info about popular vegan groceries in Prague and the Czech Republic.
+Also, here is a bit of info about popular vegan groceries in Prague and the Czech Republic.

 - Nutritional Yeast is called: Lahůdkové droždí